N.C. Gov. McCrory cries voter fraud amid calls to concede

-Two weeks after Democrat Roy Cooper claimed a narrow victory in North Carolina’s gubernatorial race, the Republican incumbent governor Pat McCrory continues to claim the election was rigged amid calls for him to concede.
+Two weeks after Democrat Roy Cooper claimed a narrow victory in North Carolina’s gubernatorial race, Republican incumbent Gov. Pat McCrory continues to claim the election was rigged amid calls for him to concede.

-“I understand it’s hard to lose,” said State Rep. Tricia Cotham of Mecklenberg on Monday.
+“I understand it’s hard to lose,” said state Rep. Tricia Cotham of Mecklenburg County on Monday.
 “McCrory needs to be a statesman and do what the voters wanted and concede this race.”

 According to the Charlotte Observer, Cotham was among several Democratic lawmakers in the state who have joined together in urging McCrory to accept defeat.
 As of Monday, McCrory trailed his Democratic opponent by more than 6,800 votes.